microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onlinemeetingartifact-get.md

 If successful, this method returns a `200 OK` response code.
 The response also includes one of the following:

-- If you're getting attendance report of an online meeting, this method returns a [meetingAttendanceReport](../resources/meetingAttendanceReport.md) object in the response body.
+- If you fetch an attendance report of an online meeting, this method returns a [meetingAttendanceReport](../resources/meetingAttendanceReport.md) object in the response body.
-- If you're getting attendee report or recording of a live event, this method returns a `Location` header that indicates the URI to the attendee report or recording, respectively.
+- If you fetch an attendee report or recording of a live event, this method returns a `Location` header that indicates the URI to the attendee report or recording, respectively.

 ## Examples